LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - The category data contains at least all the fields of the category schema
 - The category data is formatted according to the category fields
-- The order by designated timestamp needs to be preserved within source_system
 - Data is stored persistent for at least the entire runtime of the streaming pipeline
 - Provides at-least-once-delivery
 - Provides redelivery of data if lost or corrupted during transmission